istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

     }
     {{< /text >}}

-Note that the `X-Envoy-External-Address` is set to the "second" from last address in the `X-Forwarded-For` header as per your `numTrustedProxies` setting.
-Additionally, the gateway workload appends its IP in the `X-Forwarded-For` header before forwarding it to the upstream httpbin workload.
+The above output shows the request headers that the `httpbin` workload received.
+When the Istio gateway received this request, it set the `X-Envoy-External-Address` header to the second to last (`numTrustedProxies: 2`) address in the `X-Forwarded-For` header from your curl command.
+Additionally, the gateway appends its own IP to the
+`X-Forwarded-For` header before forwarding it to the httpbin workload.

 ### Configuring X-Forwarded-Client-Cert Headers